krishna426426/Module-4-Ansible/README.md

 end
 ```

 Step 3.
-To configure telemetry subscriptions using NETCONF, on the Windows host, open **Sublime Text** from the Start menu, create a new file and enter the following into the window:
+To configure telemetry subscriptions using NETCONF, on the desktop, open **Sublime Text** from the Start menu, create a new file and enter the following into the window:

 ```
 ---